 How you prepare

-Your doctor will give you specific instructions about activity restrictions and changes in your diet or medications you should make before surgery.
+Your doctor will give you specific instructions about activity restrictions and changes in your diet or medications that you should make before surgery.

-Make arrangements for after your surgery.
+Make arrangements for assistance after your surgery.
 It will take about four to six weeks for you to recover to the point where you can resume driving, return to work and perform daily chores.

 What you can expect

 If your coronary bypass surgery isn't performed as emergency surgery, you'll likely be admitted to the hospital the morning of the surgery.

 During the procedure